jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 - __Error__
 - __Warning__

+The availability of execution commands may also be dependent on the particular application.
+For instance a media player or debugger or other user application.
+So it may also depend on what a diagram tries to express.

+Further down each execution command and execution state is explained separately.

+### Execution Commands & States

-Which execution commands you can invoke, depends on the execution state the command is in.
-When a command has finished, you can not play it again.
-When a command is not runnable, you can not play it at all.
+Which execution commands could be invoke, may depend on the execution state a command is in.
+When a command has *finished*, it might not be possible to *play* it again.
+When a command would be *not runnable*, it might not be an option to *play* at all.

-The following ones can be execution *commands*:
+The following execution *states* might also be execution *commands*:

 - __Previous__
 - __Rollback__